intel/inference-model-manager/docs/platform_user_guide.md

 ### Scaling inference endpoints

-Scaling is implementing by changing the number of replicas number of this endpoint.
+Scaling is implemented by changing the number of replicas number of this endpoint.
 Replicas number passed as a parameter for API call, will make a change in a deployment of endpoint’s CRD.

 Endpoints can be scaled by using a REST endpoint exposed by Management API with an address: